entropy-flux/TorchSystem/README.md

 def writer() -> SummaryWriter:
     raise NotImplementedError("We don't want to handle the writer here!!!, will be injected later in the application layer")

 @consumer.handler
 def deliver_metrics(event: Trained | Validated, writer: SummaryWriter = Depends(writer)):
     for metric in event.metrics:
         writer.add_scalar(f'{event.model.id}/{metric.name}/{event.model.phase}', metric.value, event.model.epoch)

+    # When you pass an Union of types as annotation, the consumer will register the handler for all types in the Union
+    # automatically.
+This is a good way to handle events that share the same logic.
 ```

 Since several consumers can consume from the same producer, you can plug any service you want to the training system.
 The service don't need to know who is consuming the events it produces.
 This is known a dependency inversion principle.
 You now build a whole system around this simple training service.
 All kind of logic can be implemented from here, from weights storage to early stopping.
 Let's create an early stopping service: